Do I have to make an appointment or can I just walk in?

 You can cancel or change your appointment without incurring any fees, as long as you give us at least four hours notice.
 To cancel or change your appointment please phone us on 02 8123 1133.

-Missed or cancelled appointments with less than four hours notice will incur a fee of $50.00 (+GST).
+Missed or cancelled appointments with less than four hours notice will incur a fee (please discuss with reception for fee details).
 No part of this fee can be claimed back from Medicare.
 To view our cancellation policy, please click here

 Who owns my medical records?